psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "But here I interrupted him and said, — 'Sure, now, Neil — I mean, Judas — it was eight times five.'
 Yet the simpleness of his sorrow prevailed, and I listened with the wet in my eyes.

 "' I am Judas.
 And because I sold the Son of God for five silver shillings.
 He laid upon me all the nameless black sins of the world.
-And that is why I am bearing them till the Day of Days.' "
+And that is why I am bearing them till the Day of Days.'"

 And this was the end of the Sin-Eater; for I will not tell the long story of Aulay Macneill, that gets longer and longer every winter: but only the unchanging close of it.